 The Board of Directors, at its discretion, may, from time to time, offer special promotions for membership and may offer a prospective member or a group of prospective members a special consideration as an inducement for joining PSMA.

 ADMISSION TO MEMBERSHIP

-Each application for either category of membership shall be promptly and thoroughly reviewed by the Board of Directors of PSMA, and eligibility shall be determined within 30 days of receipt of an application in accordance with the criteria established in these Bylaws.
+Each application for any category of membership shall be promptly and thoroughly reviewed by the Board of Directors of PSMA, and eligibility shall be determined within 30 days of receipt of an application in accordance with the criteria described and established in the “Membership Policy.”

 The PSMA Board of Directors shall take action on the application at its next regular or special meeting or a special vote by email.